 A painful shoulder in sports is one of the most common complaints.
 Athletes, especially young overhead athletes, suffer from shoulder pain at higher numbers than non-athletes.
 Shoulder pain doesn’t discriminate.
 Painful shoulders affect all genders, ages, and sports.
 If you suffer from shoulder pain, your actions in and out of your sport may be contributing to the ache.
-Here are the 12 unusual causes for your painful shoulder.
+Here are the 12 unusual causes for your painful shoulder [if you have an impingement, learn more about them here].

 Understanding Your Painful Shoulder